 This is a one-credit research-intensive course that allows history majors of junior or senior standing who have successfully completed HIS-3193 Seminar in Historical Research to demonstrate their mastery of historical research methods and techniques by completing a capstone project.
-Students take this class in conjunction with a 3000-level history course in which they are simultaneously enrolled; the capstone project, devised by the student in consultation with its instructor, relates directly to the subject of that course.
 All history majors are required to earn a C or higher in this course at least once in order to graduate.